-Dig a hole 18 inches deep, or deeper if rooted cutting is bigger.
+Dig a hole 10 inches round 18 inches deep, or deeper if rooted cutting is bigger.

 Insert rooted cutting to the bottom of the hole.

-Raise natural rooting so that approximately 1 to 2 inches of the top of the rooted cutting is above soil level.
+Raise natural rooting so that approximately 2 inches of the top of the rooted cutting is above soil level.

 While holding the rooted cutting at the proper level, fill hole with herbicide free moist soil and tamp (pack) to remove voids and/or air pockets.